Chronicle

 With the establishment of Switzerland's first technical school in 1874, the success story of engineering education in Winterthur began.
 Today's ZHAW School of Engineering and the ZHAW Department of Architecture, Design and Civil Engineering emerged from the former technical centre.
-This year, we celebrate our 150th anniversary through various events, reflecting on the past and looking towards the future.

 The Establishment of Switzerland's First Technical School